+People may not realize that cold water shock can affect people even with water temperature of up to 25ºC/77ºF.
+It’s not just freezing water that is dangerous.
 The danger is even more pronounced when people are already hot, as they often are in Tenerife after sunbathing, and they can get into difficulties within five minutes of going in the water.
 Some have a sensitivity anyway to “cold” water, and this increases with age, which might account for why so many of these fatalities or near fatalities are middle aged or older.
-Even those who have no such sensitivity as such can induce one by drinking alcohol.
+Even those who have no particular sensitivity as such can induce one by drinking alcohol.